Healthy Living Challenge Roundup: Reflection, Feedback, and Moving Forward!

 Moving Forward

 If you’ve found the 14-Day Healthy Living Challenge useful, then you should most definitely check out Live a Better Life in 30 Days and Be a Better Me in 30 Days.
-The former is my 30-day course to transform your life while the latter is my 30-day sister program to become the highest version of your self.
+The former is my 30-day program to transform your life while the latter is my 30-day program to become the highest version of you.
 Both are premium programs at PE that have transformed the lives of many around the world, and continue to do today.
 The tasks are timeless and can be done again and again (recommended once every six months to a year).

 In the meantime, I look forward to connect with you further on PE. :) Subscribe to the free PE newsletter if you haven’t already!